 In a 4-character display, the 160-bits are arranged as 20 columns by 8 rows.
-This array can be conceptualized as four 5x8 dot matrix character locations, but only 7 of the 8 rows have LEDs (see Figure 3 & 4).
+This array can be conceptualized as four 5x8 dot matrix character locations, but only 7 of the 8 rows have LEDs (see Figure 4 & 5).
 The bottom row (row 0) is not used.
 Thus, latch location 0 is never displayed.
 Column 0 controls the left-most column.
 Data from Dot Latch locations 0-7 determine whether or not pixels in Column 0 are turned-on or turned off.
 Therefore, the lower left pixel is turned-on when a logic high is stored in Dot Latch location 3.
-Characters are loaded in serially, with the left-most character being loaded first and the right-most character being loaded last.
+Characters are loaded in serially, with the left-most character being loaded last.
 By loading one character at a time and latching the data before loading the next character, the figures will appear to scroll from right to left.